aksenyuk/evolutionary-computation/large-scale-neighborhood-search/report.md

 ## Number of iterations

 Large Scale Neighborhood Search with and without Local Search achieve approximately same cost results in almost twice as less number of iterations.

+Though without Local Search, it manages to do around 20-40% more iterations, depending on the instance.